 - Zero liability.
 With chip cards, cardholders are still protected from fraudulent purchases with Visa's zero liability policy, which is common in the industry.

 - Easy to use.
 Once you get the hang of it, you'll find the chip card to be a breeze.
 If you feel it takes too long, you're not alone (although it actually only takes seconds).
-A creditcards.com poll found that one-sixth of consumers felt that it takes too long, although almost two-thirds had no complaints.
-Here's what they had to say:
+A CreditCards.com poll found that one-sixth of consumers felt that it takes too long, although almost three-fifths had no complaints.

 Laura is an editor and writer at CreditCards.com.
 She has written extensively on all things credit cards and works to bring you the most up-to-date analysis and advice.
 Laura's work has been cited in such publications as the New York Times and Associated Press.
 You can reach her by e-mail at email@example.com and on Twitter @creditcards_lm.